-In 2018-2019, 15 schools offered a appliance installation and repair technology/technician program of some type.
+In the 2018-2019 academic year, 15 schools offered some type of appliance installation and repair technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||7||0|

 |Certificate (1-2 years)||12||0|